 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Baddenyck has been written Badenach, Badenack, Badenoch, Badenock, Badinoch, Badynoch, Badyenoch, Baidenach and many more.

 Early Notables of the Baddenyck family (pre 1700)

 More information is included under the topic Early Baddenyck Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Baddenyck family to the New World and Oceana
+Migration of the Baddenyck family

 The crossing to North America did not seem so great in comparison with the hardships many Scots endured at home.
 It was long, expensive, and cramped, but also rewarding.
 North America offered land and the chance for settlers to prove themselves in a new place.
 And many did prove themselves as they fought to forge a new nation in the American War of Independence.
 The ancestors of those Scots can now experience much of their once-lost heritage through the Clan societies and highland games that have sprung up across North America in the last century.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Baddenyck: John Badenack who settled in Virginia in 1690.